How to Use Form 1098-E for the Student Loan Interest Deduction

-- Deduction is eliminated at $85,000 for single, head of household, and qualifying widow(er) filers.
+- The deduction is eliminated at $85,000 for single, head of household, and qualifying widow(er) filers.

-- Deduction is eliminated at $170,000 for married taxpayers filing joint returns.
+- The deduction is eliminated at $170,000 for married taxpayers filing joint returns.

 You can’t claim the student loan interest deduction if you’re married but file a separate return, or if you can be claimed as a dependent by someone else.

 The nice thing about this deduction is that you don’t have to itemize to claim it if you do qualify.
 The student loan interest deduction is technically an “adjustment to income,” so you can claim it and claim the standard deduction for your filing status or itemize your deductions.

 Form 1098-E is pretty straightforward.
 The total amount of interest you paid during the year will appear in Box 1.
 That’s the number you’ll use to calculate the amount of your deduction, at least in most cases.
 It includes payments you made up until 5 p.m. on Dec.
 31 of the tax year.
 It does [not] include any principal you paid.

 You might also notice a checkmark in Box 2.
 This indicates that the amount in Box 1 does not include capitalized interest or loan origination fees, but this basically only applies to loans taken out before Sept.
 1, 2004.
 These extra charges are also deductible, but only if they’re associated with a loan taken out before that date.

 You can take the deduction on line 33 of Schedule 1 of the new 2018 Form 1040.

 Form 1040 changed significantly for the tax year 2018 and this deduction is no longer entered in the same place.
 Tax returns for years before 2018 do not include Schedule 1.
 Use line 33 directly on Form 1040—not on Schedule 1—if you’re claiming the deduction for the tax year 2017 or earlier.